Interest Rate Model

 Borrow Rate

-As an example, Nomial's UtilizationBasedRateParams01 contract defines a variable borrow rate that increases with utilization.
+As an example, Nomial's UtilizationBasedRateParams01arrow-up-right contract defines a variable borrow rate that increases with utilization.
 Defined as rborrow(U), the formula is:

 rborrow(U)=rbase+k×Ur_\mathrm{borrow}(U) = r_\mathrm{base} + k \times U